bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="3.12 Previous Button Click Handler - Part 2." />
 </p>

-In the last lesson, we worked out the logic of how the previous click handler is going to work and where we left off was actually animating these strips into place.
+<p>In the last lesson, we worked out the logic of how the previous click handler is
+going to work and where we left off was actually animating these strips into place.
-That&apos;s what we need to do here.
+That&apos;s what we need to do here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 356. animate unordered list into position (212) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">